 The College Nurse serves as the Director of the Health Services Center, Community Health Outreach Program Coordinator, and liaison to hospitals and clinics.
-Additionally, she serves as liaison to the Health Marshal Program which is a peer education program geared primarily toward informing students about HIV/AIDS and other health issues.
-An active volunteer program is also conducted from the center.

 Emergency and first aid treatment are rendered to the sick and injured; counseling and educational literature are available for a variety of health related areas including nutrition, weight control, preventive medicine, family planning, etc.